|

 Afghanistan.
 During 2010 -

-2012 Lieutenant Colonel Wigg was the 1st woman to become
+2012 Lieutenant Colonel Wigg was the first woman to become

 Canadian service woman of this rank to have children.